xbeasta/Elmerson-Tedja/README.md

 <h3>More about me</h3>
 <p>
 🚶🏻‍♂️ I'm on a journey to exploring the world of Computer Science field<br>
-🤓 Constantly learning new languages<br>
+🤓 Constantly learning new languages and concepts<br>
 🤝 Always open to collaboration opportunities to work in a project together<br>
 🕵️ Visit my LinkedIn to see more details of me <a href="https://www.linkedin.com/in/elmerson-tedja/">https://www.linkedin.com/in/elmerson-tedja/</a><br>
 💬 Reach out to me at etedja2@uic.edu<br>